FranckLejzerowicz/microbiome_analyzer/README.md

 - **permanova tests** (`-t`):

-    This use of `-s` will result in one test for each factor to the column `sex`, as well as one subset for each factor to the column `age_cat`.
-As in this example, note that `-s` can be used multiple time, once per group.
+    This use of `-t` will result in one test for each factor to the column `sex`, as well as one subset for each factor to the column `age_cat`.
+As in this example, note that `-t` can be used multiple time, once per group.

 - **group subsets** (`-g`): a config file must be provided in the following .yml format:
     ```